danfuzz/samizdat/doc/samizdat-0.md

 the function is happy to operate given zero arguments.

-*Note:* Technically, this function could be defined in-language as the following, but for practical reasons (e.g. and in particular, expected ordering of human operations during the course of bootstrapping an implementation), it makes sense to keep this defined as an "ultraprimitive":
+*Note:* Technically, this function could be defined in-language as the following, but for practical reasons &mdash; e.g. and in particular, expected ordering of human operations during the course of bootstrapping an implementation, as well as efficiency of implementation (without sacrificing clarity) &mdash; it makes sense to keep this defined as an "ultraprimitive":

 ```
 makeListlet = { rest* :: <> rest; };